-When you’re considering a career, or a career change, there are a few ways to look at it.
+When you’re considering a career or a career change, there are a few ways to look at it.
 What will make the most money fastest?
 What will give me the most flexible schedule and convenient workplace?
 What will be the most secure?
-Computer Science and Information Technology is one of the best all-around choices for answering all those questions.
+Computer Science and Information Technology are some of the best all-around choices for answering all those questions.

 You may not become a billionaire in computer science – there are only so many Steves Jobs and Bill Gates in the world – but, since it’s specialized knowledge and challenging skills, salaries tend to be solidly high.
 Workers in computer science and information technology can work in all kinds of locations, from laboratories to high-rise offices to their bedrooms, and the work itself can be very flexible.
 And as for security?
 Every business and industry – every – depends on computer technology today.
 An expert in computer science may not always have the job they want, but they’ll always have a job.

 But Computer Science and Information Technology is more than knowing how the technology works; it’s the way computers and people come together.
 The job of computer programs, ultimately, is to figure out how to make computer technology work most effectively, whether that means speeding up processing or making interfaces more user-friendly.
 It’s a career that can be just about anything you want it to be, with a broad base of knowledge and experience and essentially no limits.

 (check out: Is a STEM Degree a Good Investment?)